CameronHildebrandt/CameronHildebrandt/README.md

 ### Hello there, welcome to my GitHub page!
-Thank you for taking the time to look at my project portfolio!
+Thank you for taking the time to look at my project portfolio.
+Where possible, I've linked an interactive or video demonstration of the project and also included a link to the source code.
+I unfortunately cannot share the source code of all projects due to legal reasons, but I've linked as many as I can!

 ## Competencies
 ### My Bread and Butter